mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 consensus of these guidelines in the sense that the most participants are sufficiently satisfied with the current organization of fully online events.
 These guidelines, however, document only one option of running fully online meetings.
-But as the IETF has done for in-person meetings, changes to the organization the meetings and the meeting agenda should be experimented with in the process of establishing future meeting guidelines.
+But as the IETF has done for in-person meetings, changes to the organization of the meetings and the meeting agenda should be experimented with in the process of establishing future meeting guidelines.

 # Some History